If you host your microblog with a paid Micro.blog plan, consider pointing a custom domain to it. This could be something like

 yourdomain.com.
 Mapping a custom domain to Micro.blog is included free, as long as you already have your domain registered.

-To get started, update your DNS record to point to Micro.blog.
+To get started with an existing domain name, update your DNS records to point to Micro.blog.
 Instructions for this will vary depending on your registrar, but all registrars will support 2 standard record types: “A” and “CNAME”.

 CNAME record (“www” or “micro”) → “username.micro.blog”

 - If you want to use a subdomain such as